ashishrana160796/Concise-Interview-Prep/Database-Management/README.md

 ## Introduction & Basics

 * Information is collection of data which is business specific and helps in making decisions.
 Data is not business specific but is atomic level of information.
-* File bases Systems vs Database Systems :
+* File based Systems vs Database Systems :
   * Limitations of File based systems :
       * Repetition of data.
       * File format issues.
       * duplicate data & data dependence.
       * seperated & isolated data.
   * Advantages of DBMS :
-    * Controlling Redundancy, Integrity.
-Inconsistency can be avoided.
+    * Controlling Redundancy, Integrity, Inconsistency can be avoided.
     * backup & recovery.
     * Standard enforcement, solving unauthorized access.
     * Enterprise level solutions provide.